Woman slams Walgreens when a pharmacist refuses to fill her prescription to induce a miscarriage

 "I get it we all have our beliefs.
 But what he failed to understand is this isn't the situation I had hoped for, this isn't something I wanted.
 This is something I have zero control over."

-Arteaga described her miscarriage as an emotional roller coaster and said the pharmacist had "no idea what its like to want nothing more than to carry a child to full term and be unable to do so."
+Arteaga described her miscarriage as an emotional roller coaster and said the pharmacist had "no idea what it's like to want nothing more than to carry a child to full term and be unable to do so."

 "I left Walgreens in tears, ashamed and feeling humiliated by a man who knows nothing of my struggles but feels it is his right to deny medication prescribed to me by my doctor," she said.